What would you say constitutes a successful performance appraisal?

 4. Remember the main principles of an equal dialogue

 Pay particular attention to how the dialogue is being carried out online and who takes up the space.
 An experienced online conversationalist may suddenly lead the conversation and take up space from the more inexperienced.
 Be sure to give the other party enough to contribute.

 5. Take advantage of new possibilities

-For example, you can set up reminders and follow-up to agreed goals, ask for feedback in the form of pictures and emoticons, or even gamify your conversation.
+You get the most out of technology when you let it help you to handle the aspects of your conversations that require less of a human touch or use it to add value that offline tools don’t offer.
+For instance, you can set up reminders and follow-up to agreed goals, ask for feedback in the form of pictures and emoticons, or even gamify your conversation.
 The online format offers virtually limitless options on how to spice up your discussions in a suitable way.

 When both parties are well prepared for the situation and are open to the possibilities the online format can offer, online appraisals can be very successful.

 One of the best ways to improve your appraisal process is by encouraging a 360-degree feedback system.
 At the end of each discussion, ask if the employee is satisfied with the discussion, the agreed issues, and the technical execution.

 Since online appraisals usually take less time and are less place-bound, it is possible to have them more frequently and in a more agile way.
 News ways of communicating may also pave the way for better manager-employee relationships.

 An appraisal is a unique opportunity for managers and employees to discuss employee performance, satisfaction and targets in full confidence.

 In an effective appraisal, both sides give and receive feedback, while encouraging each other to achieve better results in an open dialogue.
 Positive feedback is an ideal starting point, after which it’s easier to tackle issues that still need improvement.

 Did you know?

 Using an HR system like Sympa, managers and employees can refer back to the notes of the previous appraisals to motivate transparent and fair discussions.